cesar-rocha/10-lesson/README.md

 ## Conclusion

-Following the ten rules laid out above doesn't guarantee that your lessons will be great, but it will help ensure that they aren't bad.
+Following the ten tips laid out above doesn't guarantee that your lessons will be great, but it will help ensure that they aren't bad.
 When it comes time to put them into practice, we recommend following something like the reverse design process developed independently by